• Skip to main content

 Just like my classic homemade coleslaw recipe, Asian coleslaw is made with simple, everyday produce, which makes it accessible, customizable, and super budget-friendly.

-Enjoy Chinese coleslaw as an entree for lunch or dinner – or as a side dish for any occasion.
-It travels well and can be dressed moments before serving.
+Enjoy this cabbage slaw as an entrée for lunch or dinner, or serve it as a side dish for any occasion.
+It travels well and can be dressed just before serving.

 Ingredient amounts are listed in the full printable recipe below.

-• shredded red cabbage - Also called purple cabbage.
-This adds so much color to Asian slaw.
+• Shredded Red Cabbage – Also called purple cabbage.
+This adds vibrant color to Asian slaw.

-• shredded green cabbage - Use green cabbage for a firmer texture or Napa cabbage for softer textured Asian slaw.
+• Shredded Green Cabbage – Use green cabbage for a firmer texture or Napa cabbage for a softer, restaurant-style Asian slaw.

-• carrots - Any color and variety will work for this recipe to add color, texture, flavor, and nutrients.
+• Carrots – Any color or variety works to add crunch, flavor, and nutrients.

-• cashews - Adds a nutty flavor and hearty texture to cabbage slaw.
+• Cashews – Add nutty flavor and hearty crunch.

-You'll love how easy it is to make restaurant quality dressing out of a few simple pantry ingredients.
-It's the perfect balance of sweet and savory you expect from a dressing for Asian slaw.
+You’ll love how easy it is to make this restaurant-quality sesame ginger dressing using a few simple pantry ingredients.
+It’s the perfect balance of savory, sweet, and tangy flavors for cabbage slaw — some readers have even called it drinkable.

-• rice vinegar - I recommend unseasoned rice vinegar because it's sodium free and sugar free.
-You can always adjust salt and sugar later.
+• Rice Vinegar – I recommend unseasoned rice vinegar because it’s sodium- and sugar-free, so you can control the seasoning.

-• fresh ginger root - Freshly grated ginger is best for ginger dressing, but ginger powder would work if used in very small amounts.
+• Fresh Ginger Root – Freshly grated ginger is best, but ginger powder can work in very small amounts.

-• fresh garlic - A microplane grater is my favorite way of finely grating garlic for dressing.
+• Fresh Garlic – A microplane grater makes quick work of garlic for a smooth dressing.

-• maple syrup - Or honey, or agave nectar, or preferred sweetener.
+• Maple Syrup – Or honey, agave nectar, or your preferred sweetener.

-If you like your Asian slaw to have a little kick, feel free to add a little heat like Sriracha, or chili paste, or cayenne pepper in small amounts once the dressing is blended.
+If you like a little heat, add a small amount of Sriracha, chili paste, or cayenne pepper once the dressing is blended.

 How to make this recipe